Tropes present in more or less all goffs:

 Assuming she's supposed to be Dolores Umbridge, doing something remotely nice for Dumbledore is really the only part of this which is out of character.
 Then again, Dumbledore is evil in this fic (most of the time), so maybe it's in character for her after all.

 - Adaptational Heroism: Oddly enough.
-In this version she not only recognizes Voldemort as a threat, but actually puts an emphasis on student welfare and avises the clearly senile Dumbledore to retire (or "retry", as it is).
-Thus, she is more of an angry Knight Templar than the monster she was in the books.
+In this version, she not only recognizes Voldemort as a threat, but actually puts an emphasis on student welfare and advises the clearly senile Dumbledore to retire (or "retry", as it is).
+Thus, she comes off as more of an angry Knight Templar than the monster she was in the books.

 - Culture Police: She sent Professor Sinister to "Azerbaijan" for being "too goffik".

 - HeelFace Turn: She appears fully dedicated to helping defeat Voldemort, a far cry from her canon self.

 - No Indoor Voice: Whenever she talks, it's in all-caps.

 After his transition to goff, he dyes his hair and beard black and paints the "Grate Hall" black (but apparently painted it pink first as "you fould see that there was pink pant under the black pant").
 He also tries to befriend Ebony and the other goffs, but is shouted at because he is a "poser" (someone who tries to be goth but really isn't).
 But he's seemingly a good guy from that moment on.

 When Ebony travels back in time, Dumblydore's hatred for goffs is much worse than in the present time.
 It was so bad, that he sent any goff he saw in the school to Akazaban.

 Unlike his canon counterpart Albus, this Dumbledore isn't concerned at all about the war between good and evil.
 He even lets his students rot at the hands of Voldemort if he doesn't like them.
 He is also quickly intimidated by students who shout at him.
 Heavily OOC.